(Only applies to beginners who have not driven before)

 What are driving test examiners like?

 A very common and understandable question from pupils who are progressing in their development.
-I wrote a blog piece on the very question, What are driving test examiners like?
+I wrote a blog piece on the very question: What are examiners like?.

 If I stall on my practical driving test will I fail?

 The short and honest answer is 'maybe'.
-Though this is the correct answer a longer one is not suitable for this page so for a further explanation please read my blog post entitled If I stall on my practical driving test will I fail?
+Though this is the correct answer a longer one is not suitable for this page so for a further explanation please read my blog post about Stalling on test.

 Do you have any tips for first drive on my own?

-I have prepared a few tips for new drivers who are about to undertake their first drive.
+I have prepared a few tips for new drivers who are about to undertake their first drive on the Aftercare page.

 I have not driven for a long time.
 Can you provide refresher lessons in Nuneaton?